playfulFence/esp-clock/README.md

 <br>

-:heavy_exclamation_mark: ### **Important** : every configuration other than `esp32c3_rust_board_ili9341` requires Wi-Fi connection and uses MQTT messaging to revceive data from RUST-BOARD, which is measuring temperature and humidity
+>### **Important** : every configuration other than `esp32c3_rust_board_ili9341` requires Wi-Fi connection and uses MQTT messaging to revceive data from RUST-BOARD, which is measuring temperature and humidity
-### MQTT measurements sender is implemented [here](https://github.com/playfulFence/esp32-mqtt-publish) also by myself and of course it's also for RUST-BOARD since this project is dedicated to it
+>### MQTT measurements sender is implemented [here](https://github.com/playfulFence/esp32-mqtt-publish) also by myself and of course it's also for RUST-BOARD since this project is dedicated to it

 <br>